 For the Wall Street Journal (WSJ), one of the many aspects organisations might need to consider when making the shift towards compliance is the need for a data protection officer to join your team.

 Although, as WSJ points out, ‘corporations have had two years to prepare for GDPR,’ only 58 per cent claim their firm has a ‘detailed and far reaching plan’ to comply with GDPR.
-Even if these firms can meet the deadline in time, remaining compliant will be an ongoing challenge that many organisations are ill-equipped to deal with.
+Even if these firms can meet the deadline in time, remaining compliant will be an ongoing challenge.
+Many organisations are ill-equipped to deal with this future issue.

 WSJ points to an often overlooked element of the 88-page law.
 This states that if ‘European operations are vital to your company, and your firm has a database, in either electronic or paper format, of personally identifiable information on more than 5,000 European residents, GDPR stipulates your firm must hire a “data protection officer”.’
-With relatively few professionals possessing the expertise needed to fulfil this position, the demand for such an officer is going to quickly outstrip supply, adding another headache and potentially large cost to organisations who need to pay premium to attract the talent they need.
+There are relatively few professionals possessing the expertise needed to fulfil this position.
+The demand for such an officer is going to quickly outstrip supply.
+This will add another headache and costs to organisations who need to pay premium to attract the talent they need.

 Stay up to date

-Even though the initial deadline for GDPR is only around 6 weeks away, the saga will not be over on 25th May.
-Staying up to date with all the latest developments is crucial, as once the new regulation comes into place there will be case studies and precedents happening that can help to shape and mature your own organisation’s approach to GDPR.
+While the initial deadline for GDPR is only around 6 weeks away, the saga won’t end on 25th May.
+Staying up to date with all the latest developments is crucial.
+Once the new regulation comes into place there will be case studies and precedents set.
+Learning from them will help to shape and mature your own organisation’s approach to GDPR.

-Whether your organisation is a multinational corporation or a local SME, GDPR will inevitably have an impact on your offering and methodology.
-By keeping up to date with the commentary and having the information you need in an accessible format, you can better undertake the final push needed before 25th May to meet the necessary demands.
+GDPR will inevitably have an impact on your offering and methodology, no matter what size business you own.
+Make sure you keep up to date with the commentary and have the information you need in an accessible format.
+This will help you better undertake the final push needed before 25th May to meet the necessary demands.